-CJC was tied with the University of Nebraska-Lincoln for the most finalists and the College placed fourth overall in the competition, which is considered the Pulitzer Prize of college journalism.
+In the Hearst competition, which is considered the Pulitzer Prize of college journalism, CJC was tied with the University of Nebraska-Lincoln for the most finalists and the College placed fourth overall in the competition.

 The three CJC students placed within the top five of the earlier Hearst Awards Intercollegiate Competition qualifying them for the National Championships held in San Francisco from June 3-7.
 In the TV and radio competition, Lorenzo and Hinckley created on-the-spot stories on the San Francisco Bay Area housing crisis.
 Cornejo was tasked with capturing cultural diversity in the Bay Area.

 The Hearst Championships are the culmination of the 2017 – 2018 Journalism Awards Program, which were held in 105-member universities of the Association of Schools of Journalism and Mass Communication with accredited undergraduate journalism programs.